bkiers/CompGeom/README.markdown

 ## Usage

- * See the `src/main/compgeom/demos/Examples.java` class for some examples how to use the various algorithms.
+ * see the `src/main/compgeom/demos/Examples.java` class for some examples how to use the various algorithms
- * Also see the API docs in the directory `doc/api/`
+ * also see the API docs in the directory `doc/api/`
- * When executing the CompGeom JAR file (`java -jar CompGeom-x.y.z.jar`), the `DemosLauncher` class is executed which prompts a graphical dialogue window that let's you choose a (graphical) demo to run.
+ * when executing the CompGeom JAR file (`java -jar CompGeom-x.y.z.jar`), the `DemosLauncher` class is executed which prompts a graphical dialogue window that lets you choose a demo to run

 ## Supported

- * Rational used for exact calculations
+ * rational used for exact calculations
- * Geometric primitives (point, line segment, line, polygon, rectangle)
+ * geometric primitives (point, line segment, line, polygon, rectangle)
  * Graham scan (convex hulls)
- * Rotating calipers to find the minimum bounding box of a convex hull
+ * rotating calipers to find the minimum bounding box of a convex hull
- * Closest pair of points
+ * closest pair of points
  * Shamos-Hoey algorithm
  * Bentley-Ottmann